jaanli/jaan.io/_posts/blog/2016-07-18-what-is-variational-autoencoder-vae-tutorial.md

 In the variational autoencoder, the mean and variance are output by an inference network with parameters $$ \theta $$ that we optimize.
 The reparametrization trick lets us backpropagate (take derivatives using the chain rule) with respect to $$ \theta $$ through the objective (the ELBO) which is a function of samples of the latent variables $$ z $$.

+Is anything in this article confusing or can anything be improved?
+Please submit a [pull request]()

 ### References for ideas and figures

 Many ideas and figures are from Shakir Mohamed's excellent blog posts on the [reparametrization trick](http://blog.shakirm.com/2015/10/machine-learning-trick-of-the-day-4-reparameterisation-tricks/) and [autoencoders](http://blog.shakirm.com/2015/03/a-statistical-view-of-deep-learning-ii-auto-encoders-and-free-energy/).
 Durk Kingma created the great visual of the [reparametrization trick](http://dpkingma.com/?page_id=277).
 Great references for variational inference are this [tutorial](https://arxiv.org/abs/1601.00670) and David Blei's [course notes](https://www.cs.princeton.edu/courses/archive/fall11/cos597C/lectures/variational-inference-i.pdf).
 Dustin Tran has a helpful blog post on [variational autoencoders](http://dustintran.com/blog/denoising-criterion-for-variational-auto-encoding-framework/).
 The header's MNIST gif is from [Rui Shu](https://github.com/RuiShu/variational-autoencoder).

-*Thanks to Rajesh Ranganath, Ben Poole, Cassandra Xia, and Ryan Sepassi for discussions and many concepts in this article.*
+*Thanks to Rajesh Ranganath, Ben Poole, Jon Berliner, Cassandra Xia, and Ryan Sepassi for discussions and many concepts in this article.*

 Discussion on [Hacker News](https://news.ycombinator.com/edit?id=12292576) and [Reddit](https://www.reddit.com/r/MachineLearning/comments/4xv5b5/explainer_of_variational_autoencoders_from_a/).
 Featured in David Duvenaud's course syllabus on ["Differentiable inference and generative models"](http://www.cs.toronto.edu/~duvenaud/courses/csc2541/).